 Injunction granted by three-judge court but appealed to U.S. Supreme Court.
 We assisted throughout the Nassau County Law Services Committee and the Legal Aid Society of Westchester County.
-We have filed an amicus curiae brief in the U.S. Supreme Court in conjunction with Nassau County.
-U.S. Supreme Court has remanded the case to the lower court to establish statutory claim.
-Will participate in filing supplemental brief. i.
+We have filed an amicus curiae brief in the U.S. Supreme Court in conjunction with Nassau County, U.S. Supreme Court has remanded the case to the lower court to establish statutory claim.
+Will participate in filing supplemental brief.

+i.
 In re Robbins (New York)-Issue is the retroactive recovery of "over payment" of Social Security benefits because of the income limitation.

-Social Security Administration has agreed to pay requested benefits. j.
+Social Security Administration has agreed to pay requested benefits.

+j.
 In re Lola Howard (Colorado)-Issue is denial of medicaid benefits because applicant had income above eligibility level although medical expenses will reduce income below that level.

-Income below that level.
 Adverse hearing decision will be appealed. k.
 O'Reilly v.
 Wyman (New York)-Constitutionality of a New York statute requiring the medically indigent not on welfare to pay 20 percent of the costs of out-patient care under the State Medicaid program.
-The attack on the co-insur-ance law was brought by several elderly plaintiffs as a class action.
+The attack on the co-insur-

 A U.S. District Court judge issued a TRO to enjoin implementation of the law until the matter was heard by a three-judge court.
 That court dissolved the injunction after three months.
-The state delayed implementation until the regulainjunction after three months.
-The state delayed implementation until the regulastate on the state of the state of
+The state delayed implementation until the regulations were changed so that the harm complained of was eliminated.
+The Center the second sec